 The Finger Millet is mostly grown by the tribal farmers of Koraput as it can withstand drought and can be grown in marginal and infertile soil.
-Finger Millet serves as the important food for nutritional security as it is rich in nutrients and easy to process as compared to the other millets.
-The best attribute of Finger Millet is that it has excellent keep qualities.
-The varietal diversity of a crop is considered to be an important contributor to the resilience of the concerned farming system.
+Finger Millet serves as an important food for nutritional security as it is rich in nutrients and easy to process as compared to other millets.
+The best attribute of Finger Millet is that it has excellent keeping qualities.
+The varietal diversity in Finger Millet is considered to be an important contributor to the resilience of the concerned farming system.

 (Figure: The proportion of Finger Millet Variety, area and no. of farmers)

 |Figure: Proportion of average yield and the method of agronomic practices)|

-Participatory Varietal Trial was conducted under Odisha Millet Mission by DHAN Foundation.
+Participatory Varietal Trial(PVT) was conducted under Odisha Millet Mission by DHAN Foundation.
 In every plot of the demonstration, the same agronomic practices were followed.
-Farmers participated in this trial and given their feedbacks and views depending upon the yield, colour, taste, duration, plant height, size of the grains and market demand.
+Farmers participated in this trial and were given their feedbacks and views depending upon the yield, color, taste, duration, plant height, size of the grains, and market demand.

 This PVT will definitely help in preserving the seed variety, good in every aspect.
 As seen in the study, the local finger millet varieties are vanishing day by day.
 We need to preserve the local varieties of Finger Millet by building Community Seed Centre at the village level.